-I am a self-employed, preservation and collections management consultant with over 30 years experience both within local government and as self-employed consultant.
+I am a self-employed, preservation and collections care consultant with over 30 years experience both within local government and as self-employed consultant.
 I am a professionally qualified archive conservator, with my special area being the issues affecting paper.
-I am an accredited member of the Institute of Conservation and I am listed on the Conservation Register.
+I am an accredited member of the Institute of Conservation.
 I offer specialist advice on the preservation management of paper-based materials in heritage collections to a wide range of clients in the private and public sectors, and internationally, across archives, museums and libraries.

 My main skill is in identifying collection risks and needs, and presenting those findings within the overall collection care framework.
 I seek to focus in on the complexities of caring for collections and present clients with a plan of action that is prioritised and realistic.
 As I have worked as a practicing archive conservator and held senior management positions, I believe this gives me a unique perspective and enables me to make sound, and sometimes pragmatic, decisions.